 The Report developed in response to this task was approved by ECC/WGFM at its meeting in Brussels in May 2008 as the “Plan for the implementation of SRD strategy given in the CEPT Report 14”.
 As shown in the summary of this Plan, the periodical review of the technical annex of the EC Decision on SRDs plays an important role for improving the European regulatory framework for SRDs.

-The EC Decision on Short Range Devices (SRD) refers to Commission Decision of 9 November 2006 on harmonisation of the radio spectrum for use by short-range devices (Decision 2006/771/EC [12]).
+The EC Decision on Short Range Devices (SRD) providing the latest version of the technical annex, updates the Commission Decision of 9 November 2006 on harmonisation of the radio spectrum for use by short-range devices (Decision 2006/771/EC [12]).
 The technical annex of Decision 2006/771/EC is subject to regular amendments.

 The purpose of the EC Decision on Short Range Devices (SRD) is to harmonise the frequency bands and the related technical parameters for the availability and efficient use of radio spectrum for short-range devices.